 - Funds cannot be used to purchase external consulting or other types of services where the expertise is available within UBC at a reasonable cost and in a timely manner.

-- Project teams are encouraged to participate in annual poster session events.
+- Project teams are encouraged to participate in the annual Celebrate Learning Week poster session event, provide a seminar or workshop through the CTL or participate in a related community of interest/practice.

-- All projects require a final report, including a comprehensive summary, upon completion.
+- All projects are required to submit a final report, including a comprehensive summary for public dissemination.